Trainzack/GECLY-/README.md

 # GECLY-

-This is Gavin's test branch.
-Ignore for now.
+This is our amazing project.
+Please do not commit to the master branch without a pull request.